 Accommodation in the Mount Cook Village is limited, in fact, there are only 7 accommodation options.
 They include 5 hotels, 1 hostel, and 1 DOC (Department of Conservation) campground.

-Mount Cook Village is also home to a museum, café, a few restaurants, airport, visitor center, rental shop (Alpine Guides), and museum.
+Mount Cook Village is also home to a museum, café, a few restaurants, an airport, visitor center, rental shop (Alpine Guides), and museum.
 In Mount Cook Village you get phone reception whereas elsewhere in the park, you get very limited service.

-Accommodation in Mount Cook Village
+Accommodations in Mount Cook Village